RobertARandolph/AdmiralBumbleBee.com/DAW-Wants.md

 This is a page about the things that I expect from a DAW that I use to make my own personal music.

-These are **NOT** things that I use to rate topics in the [DAW Chart](/DAW-Chart.html).
+These are **NOT** things that I use to rate topics in the [DAW Feature Chart](/DAW-Chart.html).
+This is my own personal desires, which I attempt to separate from some level of objectivity when working on the DAW Feature Chart.

-# How recently was this updated
+# Last Update

 **Last Updated** - {{ page.last_modified_at | date: '%Y %B %d' }}

-I would consider this doc 15% near a relatively stable state.
+I would consider this doc at about 15% "complete".

 # Requirements

 There are a number of things that I expect to be able to do with my DAW.

-This is a _brain dump_.
+This is currently a _brain dump_.
 I will be refining this over time, possibly with more brain dumps :)

 I will be adjusting terminology over time to be more consistent.
 Until this doc is at about 50%, I wouldn't expect anything remotely coherent.